Non-contact visits with family and friends are a privilege. All visitors must have a valid state picture ID and

 will be asked to leave and will be banned from visiting for a period of six months for the first offense.
 A second

-offense will result in a lifetime ban from visiting at either of the Becker County Jails.
+offense will result in a lifetime ban from visiting at the Becker County Jail.

 Persons having a warrant whether extraditable or not, will NOT be allowed to visit an inmate.